 If you go …

 National Kandawgyi Gardens opens daily from 8 am to 6 pm.
-Entrance fees for foreigners, $5 USD adults, $3 children.
+An entrance fee is charged.
 Located at Nandar Road, Pyin Oo Lwin.
 Telephone (011) 085-22497; e-mail [email protected].
 (No website).
 Plan on at least two hours to tour the gardens.